-For an injury to be reportable under RIDDOR, it must satisfy certain criteria.
+But first, for an injury to be reportable under RIDDOR, it must satisfy certain criteria.

 Firstly, the injury must be the result of a RIDDOR reportable accident.
 This means that the accident causing the injury must be work-related.
-Accidents outside of work are not reportable.
-In relation to RIDDOR, an accident is defined as a separate, identifiable, unintended incident, which causes physical injury.

-So, an injury or illness resulting in time off work in itself is not reportable unless there is an identifiable event that caused the injury, for example lifting a heavy object, or an object striking someone.
+Under RIDDOR, an accident is defined as a separate, identifiable, unintended incident, which causes physical injury.
+An injury or illness resulting in time off work is only reportable if there is an identifiable event that caused the injury - for example lifting a heavy object, or an object striking someone.